gboone/notalone/resources/index.md

 ### K-12 Resources
 {% include resources-additional.html role="k-12" type="public-awareness-education"%}

+### Higher Education Resources
+{% include resources.html role="higher-education" %}

 ### Student Groups
 {% include resources-additional.html role="additional" type="student-groups" %}

 ### LGBTQ Resources
-Many survivors identify as lesbian, gay, bisexual, or transgender (LGBT).
+Many survivors identify as lesbian, gay, bisexual, transgender, or queer (LGBTQ).
 Unfortunately, the LGBT community experiences sexual violence at high rates.
 One study found that 13.2% of bisexual men and 11.6% of gay men were raped in adulthood, compared to 1.6% of heterosexual men. [i](#i){: .cite} According to the CDC, 46% of bisexual women have been raped, compared to 13% of lesbians and 17% of heterosexual women. [ii](#ii){: .cite} Another study found that more than 25% of transgender individuals had been sexually assaulted after the age of 13. [iii](#iii){: .cite} All survivors, regardless of gender identity or sexual orientation, should be able to access resources.
 The below resources provide supportive, user-friendly services and information for survivors and allies.

 {% include resources.html role="lgbtq" %}